tnordquist/recursion-1/docs/index.md

 \end{aligned}
 $$

 Imagine that each set of parentheses, on the right side of the equals signs, represents execution of a computational method for evaluating the factorial function.
-So, in order to compute $5!$, we start executing the method for that.
-Using the recurrence relation above, we compute $5!$ by computing the product of $5$ and $4!$; so, in order to compute the original product, we must first compute $4!$; this adds an inner set of parentheses in the second line.
+In order to compute $5!$, we start executing the method: Using the recurrence relation above, we compute $5!$ by computing the product of $5$ and $4!$.
+But in order to compute that product, we must first compute $4!$; this adds an inner set of parentheses in the second line.
 In the third line, we see another set of parentheses, in which we will compute $3!$ (in order to compute $4!$), and so on.

-When we get to an expression that includes $1!$, we don't need to break that term down any further, since our definition tells us that $1! = 1$.
-(This is a _stopping condition._) From that point, we're actually able to start completing the computations that have been waiting: in each of the last 5 lines, we're replacing a set of parentheses with the result of computing the product inside those parentheses; we can think of this operation as completing execution of one of our factorial computations.
+When we get to an expression that includes $0!$, we don't need to break that term down any further, since our definition tells us that $0! = 1$.
+(This is a _stopping condition._) From that point, we're actually able to start completing the computations that are pending: in each of the last 5 lines, we're replacing a set of parentheses with the result obtained by computing the product inside those parentheses; we can think of this operation as completing execution of one of our factorial computations.

 What we're seeing here is&mdash;essentially&mdash;the internal workings of computing $5!$ by recursion: each time we replace $m!$ with $(m \cdot (m - 1)!)$, we're starting a new recursion computation.
 Each time we replace a set of parentheses with the computed value, we're completing a recursive computation.
 Eventually (if we've done our job correctly), we have no parentheses left&mdash;instead, we have the result, which (in this case) is $120$.

-(Please keep in mind, when reading the sets of parentheses in the expressions above, we're not using Java syntax; for now, try to focus on the concept of recursive computation, and on the fundamental arithmetic rule that the innermost parentheses must be evaluated first.)

-As it turns out, the expression for the factorial function specified in [(1)](#fn1) is very easily expressible in code&mdash;not just Java, but almost any programming language.
+As it turns out, the expression for the factorial function specified in [(1)](#fn1) can be translated to code quite easily&mdash;not just Java, but almost any programming language.
 Even better, the expression in code looks so much like the mathematical expression that it is very easy to verify that the former correctly expresses the latter.

 ## Non-mathematical problems